swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ![AMY bulk add person menu](images/amy_bulk_add_person_menu.png)

-Use the blank template to generate a well formed csv noting each person's personal name, family name (optional), email address (optional), role, and associated event.
+Use the blank template to generate a well formed CSV noting each person's personal name, family name (optional), email address (optional), role, and associated event.
 Any additional information about the person must be entered manually.

 The role must exactly match the [instructions here](https://amy.carpentries.org/workshops/persons/bulk_upload/).
 The event slug must exactly match the slug for the event recorded in AMY.